 With our Crohn’s Disease and Ulcerative Colitis Meal Plans, you stack the odds in your favour.
 To take maximum advantage of our meal plans, take the time to read the information below.

-These menus are indicated for people suffering from Crohn’s Disease or Ulcerative Colitis and who are in remission, without any intestinal resections.
+These menus are indicated for people suffering from Crohn’s Disease or Ulcerative Colitis who do not have any bowel resections or strictures.

-IBD menus aim to satisfy your nutritional needs (energy, protein, vitamins and minerals: Mg, Se, Zn, Na, Fe, Ca, vitamines A, B9, B3, and B12, D, E, and K).
+IBD menus aim to satisfy your nutritional needs (energy, protein, omega 3, vitamins and minerals: Mg, Se, Zn, Na, Fe, Ca, vitamines A, B9, B3, and B12, D, E, and K).

 Our menus provide you peace of mind.
 No need to rack your brains for what to eat!
 With these menus, it will be much easier for you to adopt a varied and balanced diet.
 In addition, the menus ensure you eat the right foods to reduce your symptoms and meet all your nutritional needs.
 Our team has already done all the work for you!